TheOfficialFloW/VitaShell/README.md

 * sakya for Lightmp3
 * Everybody who contributed on vitasdk

+### Changelog 1.42 ###
+- Added a brand new settings menu which is accessible by pressing START (design by WesleyPolicena).
+  This adds the ability to disable auto-update and power options have been added where you can reboot, enter standby or turn off your device.
+- Fixed local date being incorrect.
+- The name 'molecularShell' will now be displayed if it's runned as molecularShell, otherwise 'VitaShell'.
+  This will help differentiating the two applications, as molecularShell is from now on a safe homebrew and doesn't have the full range of features like VitaShell.
+Additionally in molecularShell you can see the HENkaku settings section which are hidden in VitaShell (note that both still share the same eboot.bin, only the flag is different).

 ### Changelog 1.41 ###
 - Added ability to sort files and folders by size and date.
 Press R to switch sort method.
 - Added the long desired 'Properties' feature.
 You can also check whether an eboot.bin is safe or not.